scalableminds/webknossos/docs/data_formats.md

 │  │  └─ z1/...
 │  └─ 2/...
 ├─ segmentation/...
-└─ datasource-properties.json  # Dataset metadata (will be created upon import, if non-existant)
+└─ datasource-properties.json  # Dataset metadata (will be created upon import, if non-existent)
 ```

 ### WKW Metadata